sbloxy123/CRO-challenge-take-2/README.md

-# Updates/changes since interview
+## My approach:

+- Setup the listener for when the page loads so that my code would run after the DOM has loaded.
-- implemented IntersectionObserver() to improve performance on CTA visibility when positioned within the user viewport
+- Implemented IntersectionObserver() to setup the placement and visibility of the CTA (call-to-action)
-- added more comments to code & split into functions for better readability and testing performance
-- implemented MutationObserver for updating CTA when user updates Amazon's quantity field
-- implemented MutationObserver for adding the CTA to the page on page load to improve UI/UX performance
+- Implemented MutationObserver for adding the CTA to the page on page load
-- limited quantity of items user can add when using the CTA
+- Limited quantity of items user can add through the CTA (to meet Amazon's product availability/allowance)

 # CRO Developer - Coding Challenge